 The board of directors does recognize that there should be limits and restrictions to this right.
 Special meetings are expensive and could be potentially disruptive to our normal business operations.
 The board of directors believes that a minority of stockholders should not be permitted to call an unlimited number of special meetings for any reason.
 Organizing and preparing for a special meeting involves significant management commitment of time and focus, and imposes substantial legal, administrative and distribution costs.
 Moreover, because ownership in our common stock has been historically concentrated among a small number of holders, with a majority of our outstanding shares generally being held by fewer than ten to 15 stockholders, our board of directors believes that the majority holding requirement is appropriate.
 Likewise, our board of directors believes that only stockholders with a true economic and non-transitory interest in the company should be entitled to the call special meetings.
 For these reasons, our board of directors believes that the right to call special meetings should include certain procedural requirements and limitations in order achieve a reasonable balance between enhancing stockholder rights and adequately protecting stockholder interests.
-Establishing a majority "net long share" ownership threshold, our board of directors considered, among other things, investor feedback, peer practices and our company's market capitalization.
+Establishing a majority "net long share" ownership threshold in order to exercise this right is an important procedural requirement in determining to utilize a majority "net long share" ownership threshold, our board of directors considered, among other things, investor feedback, peer practices and our company's market capitalization.